Discover more from Aastha Jain Simes

 Do we lose this confidence with age?
 Why do some people retain it and some don’t?
 How can we learn to be master persuaders like kids?
 Can we truly be in charge of our own lives instead of ceding control to institutions?
 What are the downsides of always trying to be in control?
 Are kids honest because they know they control the strings?
 Do honesty and royalty go hand-in-hand?

 Kids play their own games

 Kids choose the games they want to play.
-Ryan and I were trying to make Grace and James build Lego trains.
+Doug and I were trying to make Grace and James build Lego trains.
 They were interested for 2 minutes and then got bored.
 So they had no hesitation in walking outside the play room and devising their own game.
-Uncle Ryan’s shoes caught their fancy - they put on shoes four times their size and began walking in them!
+Uncle Doug’s shoes caught their fancy - they put on shoes four times their size and began walking in them!
 They did this for a few minutes before the toy dinosaurs caught their eye and kept them briefly engaged.
 And then back they went to the play room!